Communicating A Planned CEO Transition

 According to Leading with Intent: A National Index of Nonprofit Board Practices, 54 percent of nonprofit CEOs/executive directors (chief executives) intend to leave their position within the next five years.
 Therefore, many boards and organizations will soon be grappling with a chief executive transition.

 There are many elements of a chief executive transition — identifying transition leadership, planning the hiring and onboarding of a new chief executive, and running the organization during the transition.
 However, one of the most public ways an organization must manage a transition is through communications.
-In order for a transition to be successful, both internally and externally, good communication is paramount.
+In order for a CEO transition to be successful, both internally and externally, good communication is paramount.
 It should provide assurances to the organization’s staff and community served that the organization is operating effectively and prepared to move forward.
 Additionally, communication is essential in hiring the organization’s next chief executive and can help ensure a smooth transition between the departing and incoming executives.

 Planned executive transitions have four communication stages: pre-departure planning, departure announcement, progress communications, and new executive introduction.
 All stages require the departing executive, board, and/or transition committee to plan ahead and prepare a communications strategy.
-Please see Emergency Transitions if you are negotiating an emergency departure
+Please see Emergency Transitions if you are negotiating an emergency departure.

-When possible, the departing chief executive should be heavily involved in the communications surrounding the transition.
+When possible, the departing chief executive should be involved in the communications surrounding the transition.
 However, if the transition is sudden or involuntary, the board must take the lead in communicating throughout the process, paying special attention to assuaging any concerns on the part of staff and external stakeholders.

 Many of the key elements of a good transition communications plan can be developed before a transition has started.
 However, even with a strong succession plan in place, the board should review it and tailor elements to the specific executive transition the organization is undergoing.

-The Transition team should begin planning by discussing a few key questions:
+The transition team should begin planning by discussing a few key questions:

-- Who should be informed about the departure?
-What key audiences (donors, members of the organization, collaboration partners, etc.) Should be contacted?
+- What key audiences (donors, members of the organization, collaboration partners, etc.) should be contacted?

 - How will the transition be framed?
 It is important to identify a clear message the organization wants to send regarding the transition and consider whether it needs to be customized for specific audiences.